What is an activity?

 The Organisation Identifier is NL-KVK-41198890.
 This is the first part of the activity ID.
 The second part is a unique ID that comes from their own project administration and is reused in IATI.
 As long as each identifier is unique, this works.
 It is also convenient for the organisation itself.

 But you can also simply number them 1 through 10, if you have 10 activities, or give them names.
 This is an example from a publisher in India.
 Their organisation ID is ID-DJP-312529852906000.
-Their activity’s ID is simply ‘HealingWounds1’.
+The activity part of the ID is simply ‘HealingWounds1’.
 This works in principal.
 HW1 would have been even better because an ID should ideally be short, but the most important thing is that this is unique.

 What not to do